Skip to main content

 • Neighborhood Mobility Initiatives – Community shuttles, wayfinding signage, pedestrian improvements, bike parking, enhanced crossings and other mobility improvements.

-Each CPD has a designated advisory board responsible for making recommendations to the City on parking-related matters, and as applicable, for developing plans and expending allocated revenue in accordance with CP 100-18.
+Each CPD has a designated advisory board responsible for making recommendations to the City on parking-related matters and, as applicable, for developing plans and expending allocated revenue in accordance with CP 100-18.

 Read the City Council-approved Fiscal Year 2024 CPD Annual Plans and Budgets.